adamant/adamant.language.reference/src/ideas.md

 Instead of allowing assignment expressions anywhere.
 Use a set expression "`set x = 5`".
 This makes a set as long as a redeclaration with "`let`".
 It allows the single equals sign "`=`" to be used as both assignment and comparison operations.
 Finally, it prevents any ambiguity for destructuring assignments "`set #(x, y) = function()`".

+### No Implicit Boxing

+Note that boxing is a separate operation from taking a reference to a struct on the stack as a trait.
+Boxing takes ownership of the value and creates an owned reference.
+Referencing values on the stack is done using the `ref` keyword.

+Perhaps the boxing conversion should be explicit.
+Boxing may allocate heap memory, something that is normally only done with `new`.
+While smaller simple types can be stored directly in the object pointer of the reference, larger ones can't.
+Given that the size of `size` could be 32 bits, even `int64` may require heap allocation.
+Generics should be used instead of boxing.
+One possibility is to implement boxes using the standard library type `Box[S]`.
+There are two issues with that.
+First, it isn't clear how to support unboxing directly to the boxed type using `as`.
+Second, this would allow mutation of the boxed value even for simple types.
+What is generally desired for simple types is an immutable box so that they still behave like the simple types.
+That could be a different standard library type, but it isn't clear what to name it.

+There may be another issue with using a standard library type.
+Given some simple type (say `int`) that implements a trait (say `Ordered`) it isn't clear how the standard library type would support conversion to an owned reference to a trait (i.e. `Ordered$owned`).
+That would imply the container type would have to implement traits based on the type it contained.

+Perhaps the correct way to handle this is similar to Java with a separate wrapper type for each of the simple types.

 ## Types

 ### Logarithmic Numbers